Graduation-project-SBME-2023/liver-imaging-analysis/README.md

   repository.
 - **[monai](https://docs.monai.io/en/stable/)**: Medical Open Network for AI.
 Check out the [official docs](https://docs.monai.io/en/stable/) on how to use monai.
 - **[Optuna](https://optuna.org)**: Hyperparameter optimization framework used in this Repo.
 Check out the [official docs](https://optuna.readthedocs.io/en/stable/) on how to use Optuna.
-- **[Black](https://black.readthedocs.io/en/stable/)**: Code Formatter used in this Repo.
-Check out the [official docs](https://black.readthedocs.io/en/stable/usage_and_configuration/the_basics.html) on how to use Black or [here](https://akshay-jain.medium.com/pycharm-black-with-formatting-on-auto-save-4797972cf5de) on how to integrate Black into PyCharm.

 ## Setting up the Data